-Profs and Pints, which is based in Washington D.C., has established a presence in Chicago, Dallas, Nashville, and Philadelphia through a collaboration with the national Cambria Hotel brand.
-As the pandemic subsides it intends to resume venue-based talk and expand to other venues in those metropolitan areas.
-It also intends to expand to other cities where it has built substantial followings by offering excellent online talks during the pandemic.
-It is looking for partners--including colleges, community organizations, philanthropies, socially conscious investors, and corporate sponsors--who can support its efforts to democratize access to higher learning and provide scholars with new audiences.
+Profs and Pints, which is based in Washington D.C., is expanding to other cities and has established a presence in Chicago, Dallas, Nashville, and Philadelphia through a collaboration with the national Cambria Hotel brand.
+It intends to expand to other cities where it has built substantial followings with the excellent online talks that it offered during the pandemic.
+Accordingly, it is looking for partners—including colleges, community organizations, philanthropies, socially conscious investors, and corporate sponsors—who can support its efforts to democratize access to higher learning and provide scholars with new audiences.
 If interested email email@example.com.

 Links to more information on Profs and Pints

 Current and former college faculty members who are interested in giving Profs and Pints talks or workshops can find more information on the presenters page.

 Owners or managers of potential Profs and Pints venues can find more information here.

 Check out media coverage of Profs and Pints and see what all the buzz is about!
 Click the links here to see stories by the Washington Post, Washingtonian magazine, Philadelphia's WHYY radio, the Bay Weekly, Style Weekly and WRIR radio in Richmond, Hip in Detroit, KERA public radio in Dallas, the Northwest Courier, and the student newspapers at Catholic University, DePaul University, and George Washington University.